10-Is-Mana/ICU_LING_RAs/README.md

 ## Requirements for the input files
 Respecting the format is very important because the computer is sensitive for the details.

-- the two folders : one containing plots (two speakers' three repetitions), and one empty folder for the generated pdfs.
+- the two folders
+  - a folder containing plots (two speakers' three repetitions)
+  - an empty folder for the generated pdfs.

 - the plots should have their names in the format as follows

   **SpeakerID_stimuli number-stimuli ID_repetition.pdf**